jbatson5/SCALE-test/docs/COVLIB.rst

    the prompt and delayed nubar uncertainties

-A few inconsistencies were found in the ENDF/B-VII.1 uncertainty data, and these were modified for the SCALE 6.2 covariance library.
-[11]_ The corrections were also conveyed to the National Nuclear Data Center, where they were added to the ENDF/A file for possible inclusion in the future release of ENDF/B-VII.2.
+A few inconsistencies were found in the ENDF/B-VII.1 uncertainty data, and these were modified for the SCALE 6.2 covariance library :cite:`williams_applications_2014`.
+The corrections were also conveyed to the National Nuclear Data Center, where they were added to the ENDF/A file for possible inclusion in the future release of ENDF/B-VII.2.
 These modifications are summarized